Skip to content

 • Task path syntax and wildcards

-• Tool inheritance from parent configs
+• Tool layering from parent configs

 • Performance tuning